lstn196/auto-revshell/README.md

 # auto-revshell
-Automating of making a reverse shell and opening a listener on it.
+This script utomatically makes a reverse shell and opens a listener on it.